metaplex-foundation/developer-hub/src/pages/umi/public-keys-and-signers.md

+---
+title: Public keys and signers
+metaTitle: Umi - Public keys and signers
-# Public keys and signers
+description: Public keys and signers in Metaplex Umi
+---
 On this page, we'll see how to manage public keys and signers in Umi which is partially made possible by the EdDSA interface.

 The [EdDSA interface](https://umi-docs.vercel.app/interfaces/umi.EddsaInterface.html) is used to create keypairs, find PDAs and sign/verify messages using the EdDSA algorithm.
 We can either use this interface directly and/or use helper methods that delegate to this interface to provide a better developer experience.